College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-There were roughly 52 journalism students who graduated with this degree at USU in the most recent data year.
-Degree recipients from the journalism major at Utah State University make $2,754 more than the standard graduate in this field shortly after graduation.
+There were approximately 61 journalism students who graduated with this degree at USU in the most recent data year.
+Degree recipients from the journalism major at Utah State University make $2,754 more than the typical college graduate with the same degree shortly after graduation.

 More information about a degree in journalism from Utah State University